 Donald Miller died in December 1998, Gerard Piel in September 2004 and Dennis Flanagan in January 2005.
 Mariette DiChristina became editor-in-chief after John Rennie stepped down in June 2009, and stepped down herself in September 2019.
 On April 13, 2020, Laura Helmuth assumed the role of editor-in-chief.

-More information: Scientific American
+Scientific American published its

 Today, Scientific American publishes 18 foreign-language editions around the globe: Arabic, Brazilian Portuguese, Simplified Chinese, Traditional Chinese, Czech, Dutch, French, German, Greek, Hebrew, Italian, Japanese, Korean, Lithuanian (discontinued after 15 issues), Polish, Romanian, Russian, and Spanish.